Thank you for reading our post, please rate this article at the end.

 Coming in at a measly 35lbs, it’s one of the lightest hitches available on the market.

-The design boasts a grease-free coupler and three height adjustment settings, making configuring the hitch for your particular setup much easier.
+The design features a grease-free coupler and three height adjustment settings, making it easier to configure the hitch for your specific setup.

-One possible drawback is that you’ll need to carry a torque wrench to use the latching mechanism, but it’s not a big inconvenience in the grand scheme of things.
+One possible drawback is that you’ll need to carry a torque wrench to use the latching mechanism, but it’s not a significant inconvenience in the grand scheme of things.

 How Hard is it to Install a Fifth-wheel Hitch?

-The difficulty level of installing a fifth-wheel hitch largely hinges on your mechanical skills and the type of kit you opt for.
+The difficulty level of installing a fifth-wheel hitch largely depends on your mechanical skills and the type of kit you choose.
 The task involves intricate steps, including drilling, which is the most challenging part.

 If you choose a custom or universal kit, be prepared to drill into your truck’s frame.
 Regardless of the kit selection, drilling holes into your truck bed to secure the installation rails would help.